SphericalCowww/Elec_RaspPiPico_WaveformGen_practice/README.md

      sudo cp blinkLED.uf2 /mnt/pico
      sudo sync

+The output can also be tracked by the host machine via USB connection and ''minicom''.
+On terminal, see if ''/dev/ttyACM0'' connection exist:

+     dmesg
+     lsusb
+     ls /dev
+Then do,

+     minicom -b 115200 -o -D /dev/ttyACM0

 ## Blink LED at GPIO 10 pin with Raspberry PI's PIO
      mkdir build
      cd build